dotnet/docfx/Documentation/spec/docfx_document_schema.md

 |------------|-------------
 | `default`  | It means that no interpretion will be done to the property.
 | `uid`      | `type` MUST be `string`.
 It means the property defines a unique identifier inside current document model
-| `fileLink` | `type` MUST be `string`.
+| `xref`     | `type` MUST be `string`.
 It means the property defines a file link inside current document model.
 Application CAN help to validate if the linked file exists, and update the file link if the linked file changes its output path.
-| `uidLink`  | `type` MUST be `string`.
+| `href`     | `type` MUST be `string`.
 It means the property defines a UID link inside current document model.
 Application CAN help to validate if the linked UID exists, and resolve the UID link to the corresponding file output path.
 | `markdown` | `type` MUST be `string`.
 It means the property is in [DocFX flavored Markdown](..\spec\docfx_flavored_markdown.md) syntax.
 Application CAN help to transform it into HTML format.

 ### 6.4 tags